ardimirzaei/ispw2022-abm-workshop/_episodes/04-casestudy1.md

 - "How does preventing pharmacy movement affect price?"
 objectives:
 - "Conduct a simple experiment using an ABM keypoints"
+keypoints:
+- "Multi-agent behaviour in pharmacy is a complex system which may be modelled using ABM"
+- "How multiple pharmacies interact within a market can be modelled as a complex system"
+- "Adjustable inputs are geographic location and pricing strategy"
 ---

 # Hotelling’s Law